 The House passed a nearly $2 trillion COVID-19 relief package, the American Rescue Plan, and it’s on its way to the President’s desk for signature.
 Here, we explain what this means for people living with diabetes.

 ADA Letter to the ACIP: Prioritize People Living with Type 1 AND Type 2 Diabetes in the COVID-19 Vaccine Rollout

-On Monday, March 1, 2021, the American Diabetes Association, along with 14 other organizations, sent a letter to the Advisory Committee on Immunization Practices (ACIP), the advisory entity that informs the CDC on the COVID-19 vaccine.
+On Monday, March 1, 2021, the ADA, along with 14 other organizations, sent a letter to the Advisory Committee on Immunization Practices, the advisory entity that informs the CDC on the COVID-19 vaccine.

 An Open Letter on Health Disparities to President Biden, Vice President Harris, and Members of your National Health Care Team

 As Black female CEOs of some of the nation's leading health care organizations, we share your priority to get the pandemic under control through the safe, free, and equitable distribution of vaccines.
 COVID-19 continues to serve as a stark reminder of the racial disparities that exist in our health care system.